 - Adaptability of ideas to a variety of roles

 - Clearly stated purpose and learning objectives

-All proposals must be submitted through the online submission form at
+All proposals must be submitted through the online submission form by February 15, 2019.

 Due to budgetary considerations, it is not possible to offer an honorarium to workshop presenters; however registration fees will be waived.